DaemonEngine/Sloth/README.md

 Sloth
 =====

-Generates XreaL/Daemon shader files from directories of texture maps
+Generates Quake3/XreaL/Daemon shader files from directories of texture maps

 Features
 --------

-Sloth is a Python console application that generates XreaL/Deamon (e.g.
-Unvanquished) compatible shader files given a texture map source directory.
+Sloth is a Python console application that generates Quake3/XreaL/Daemon compatible shader files given a texture map source directory.

 * Supports diffuse, normal, height, specular and addition maps as well as preview images
 * Generates light emitting shaders from addition maps given a number of named colors and intensities